Tofukuji Temple in Kyoto

 History

 Tofuku-ji was founded in 1236 by Kujo Michiie (1193 - 1252), an imperial chancellor and a great statesman of the Kamakura period (1185 - 1333).
 It took him 19 years to complete these buildings.
 The monk Enni Ben’en (1202 - 1280) became the founding priest of the temple complex.
 The temple burned down in 1319, 1334 and 1336.
-The surviving Zen structures/buildings of the Muromachi Period (1333 - 1573) were Shoro (belfry), Zendo (meditation hall), Yokushitsu (bath) and Tosu (lavatory).
-During the 15th century the temple including the Sanmon Gate were rebuilt by shogun Ashikaga Yoshimochi (1386 - 1428).
-In 1881 a big fire destroyed the Main Hall (Hondo), Abbot’s Quarters (Hojo) and the Buddha Hall.
-Out of those 3 the Buddha Hall was unfortunetely never reconstructed.
+The surviving Zen structures/buildings of the Muromachi Period (1333 - 1573) were Shoro (belfry), Zendo (meditation hall), Yokushitsu (bath), and Tosu (lavatory).
+During the 15th century, the temple including the Sanmon Gate was rebuilt by shogun Ashikaga Yoshimochi (1386 - 1428).
+In 1881 a big fire destroyed the Main Hall (Hondo), Abbot’s Quarters (Hojo), and the Buddha Hall.
+Out of those 3, the Buddha Hall was unfortunately never reconstructed.
 The Sanmon Gate got the status of a National Treasure Building in 1952.

 Location